Blacktip sawtail catshark

-The blacktip sawtail catshark (Galeus sauteri) is a species of catshark, and part of the family Scyliorhinidae, found off the coasts of Taiwan and the Philippines.
+The blacktip sawtail catshark (Galeus sauteri) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks, This species is found off the coasts of Taiwan and the Philippines.
 It is demersal in nature and occurs deeper than 60 m.
 Growing up to 46 cm long, this slim-bodied species is characterized by its plain brownish dorsal coloration with dark tips on the dorsal and caudal fins, and a prominent crest of enlarged dermal denticles on the upper edge of the caudal fin.
 It is oviparous, with females producing encapsulated eggs two at a time year-round.
 The blacktip sawtail catshark is caught incidentally in bottom trawls and used for fishmeal in Taiwan.

 Taxonomy and phylogeny

 In 1906, the Carnegie Museum purchased an extensive collection of fishes assembled from the markets of Takao (Kaohsiung), Taiwan by Hans Sauter.
 American ichthyologists David Starr Jordan and Robert Earl Richardson described several new species from the collection in a 1909 issue of Memoirs of the Carnegie Museum, including a catshark of the genus Pristiurus that they named in Sauter's honor.
 Jordan and Richardson referenced six syntypes 30–36 cm long in their description, of which four survive to the present day.
 Later authors have recognized Pristiurus as a junior synonym of the genus Galeus.
 A 2005 phylogenetic study, based on mitochondrial and nuclear DNA, found that this species, G. eastmani, and G. gracilis form a clade apart from G. melastomus and G. murinus.